- What is Competency-Based Medical Education?

 The four principles of CBME are:

-What is Competency By Design?Competency By Design (CBD) is the framework the Royal College of Physicians and Surgeons of Canada (RCPSC) has designed to implement Competency-Based Medical Education.
+What is Competence By Design?Competence By Design (CBD) is the framework the Royal College of Physicians and Surgeons of Canada (RCPSC) has designed to implement Competency-Based Medical Education.
 Moving forward, we will think about residents within their 'stage of training' rather than year of training.
 These stages are: Transition to discipline (TTD), Foundations of discipline, Core of discipline, and Transition to practice (TTP).
 Each stage of training includes a number of clinical activities trainees will have to demonstrate competence performing before moving on to the next (higher complexity) stage of training.
 See figure below.

 - Implementation of the concept of entrustment of specific clinical tasks through Entrustable Professional Activities ("EPAs")